Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

 One condiment that comes keto by default is mustard due to the low-calorie density in mustard seed.
 But, other standard toppings like ketchup are not keto due to added sugars, so make sure to read the label before adding a condiment; paying attention to the label is part of the weight loss rules, after all.

 With this in mind, it should be quite simple for a person to make a hot dog recipe keto.
-After reading through this article, the question “Are Nathan’s hot dogs keto friendly?” should have a simple answer: yes, they are but beware of the carbs in buns and condiments.
+After reading this article, you’ll find that Nathan’s hot dogs are keto-friendly.
+However, be mindful of the carbs in buns and condiments.

 Yes, hot dogs are keto friendly.
 However, it’s important to note that hot dog buns and condiments can contain a lot of carbohydrates, so it’s best to be mindful of what a person puts on their hot dog, and make sure they go bunless.